0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

 ---

+> [!TIP]
+> You might not need to use all provided templates.
+Consider your requirements and review template descriptions before creating alert rules.
+>
+> Unnecessary alert rules increase the load on your Azure Data Explorer cluster and the monthly cost of alerts.

 ### Add default alert rule identity

 Each alert rule you create must have a managed identity that has access to the data store.
 To follow the principle of least privilege, this identity must be different from the [watcher identity](database-watcher-manage.md#modify-watcher-identity).